 WHEN THE STAKES ARE HIGH, CHILDREN LOSE

-When funding, salary, and career advancement is tied to student test scores, it’s inevitable that many teachers and administrators turn their focus to “TEACHING THE TEST”.
+When school funding, salary, and career advancement are tied to student test scores, it’s inevitable that many teachers and administrators turn their focus to “TEACHING THE TEST”.

-Students spend weeks on end practicing THE TEST and going over tricks for taking THE TEST, leaving less time for more varied subject matter and acquiring different types of skills.
+Students spend weeks practicing THE TEST and going over tips for taking THE TEST, leaving less time for other subject matter and developing different types of skills.

-Between the various assessments conducted each quarter and the massive, multi-component beginning-of-grade (BOG) and end-of-grade (EOG) standardized tests, children are being substantially shortchanged on teaching time.
+Between the check-ins conducted each quarter in elementary school and the massive EOG tests, our youngest learners are being substantially shortchanged on teaching time.

 HIGH STAKES = HIGH ANXIETY

-The type of “HIGH STAKES” standardized testing that’s being carried out across the nation takes an enormous psychological toll on students.
+The type of “HIGH STAKES” standardized testing that’s required by federal and state laws takes an enormous psychological toll on students.

 Kindergarten students immediately enter the testing pipeline in their first year of school, along with the expectation to perform.
-The pressure to test well year after year can cause anxiety and negative attitudes towards school.
+The pressure to test well year after year can cause anxiety, not to mention negative attitudes towards school.

 SEE FOR YOURSELF.

 Volunteer to proctor an exam at one of your district schools.
-Experience first-hand the agony of third graders struggling through four solid hours of testing with no break.”
+Experience first-hand the agony of third graders struggling through three solid hours of testing with no break.

 Testing practices that reward teachers and schools DO NOT increase student achievement.*